CampbellGroup/common/README.md

 To install the ok module, you need to go the software folder on the Campbell server and install the corresponding package.

 # Conventions
-New code should
+New code should...
     * Be Python 2 & 3 compatible
     * Follow pep8
-    * Default config files should be found in the config directory, with local users specifying configuration settings via an external "config" directory at the  same level as this repository.
+    * Have default config files in the config directory, with local users specifying configuration settings via an external "config" directory at the  same level as this repository.
     * Minimize functional code in guis, i.e. have the GUIs import   functions/objects that perform calculations whenever reasonable.
     * Test code for all new (and old) but GUIs is highly encouraged.

 # Contributing